nickarms/100-days-of-code/r1-log.md

 ### R1D9
 Still slow-going but learning about BootStrap in the process, although not sure how much of it is really sticking since I'm covering a LOT of material.
 Time will tell... https://twitter.com/sirnixalot/status/950637488850190336

+### R1D10
+Didn't code yesterday but went ~1 hour the previous day so I feel okay about it.
+Also, the fact that I bothered to take my laptop to Maui to code while I'm here speaks (I think) to my commitment. https://twitter.com/sirnixalot/status/951714140401254400